-Students with five unexcused absences will be referred to the school social worker for a truancy meeting at the school to sign an attendance contract.
-If there are any unexcused absences after signing the contract the matter may be pursued in either Juvenile or Magistrate Court.
+Truant: Any student subject to compulsory attendance who during the school calendar year has more than five days of unexcused absences.
+Students with five unexcused absences will be referred to the school social worker for a truancy meeting to sign an attendance contract.
+If there are any unexcused absences after signing the contract, the matter may be pursued in either Juvenile or Magistrate Court.